coveooss/coveo-python-oss/coveo-testing/README.md

 # coveo-testing

-A set of helpers to facilitate common test routines.
+A set of test/pytest helpers to facilitate common routines.

 Content in a nutshell: